Zynth9999/OctoTouch/README.md

 ## Features

-- **Remote 3D Printer Management**: Control and monitor your 3D printer using the CYD device.
+- **Remote 3D Printer Management**: Control and monitor your 3D printer using the CYD.
-- **Touchscreen Interface**: Intuitive and easy-to-use interface for managing print jobs, adjusting settings, and viewing status.
+- **Touchscreen Interface**: Easy to use and modern looking interface.
-- **Real-Time Monitoring**: Keep track of print progress, temperatures, and other critical parameters.
+- **Real-Time Monitoring**: Keep track of print progress, temperatures and other parameters.
-- **Open Source**: Built on open-source technologies, making it easy to customize and extend.
+- **Open Source**: This project is open source, if you have any ideas, scroll down to check contributing.

 ## Getting Started